-Like a blast from the past, the jam which puts everyone’s favorite 8-bit computer (not console) front and center is back.
+Like a blast from the past, the jam which puts everyone’s favourite 8-bit computer (not console) front and center is back.
 Which?
 Eh?
 Why, the ZX Spectrum, of course!
-Short version: participants have one week to create a game in that flavor – compatibility with ZX Spectrum hardware is not required.
+Short version: participants have one week to create a game in that flavour – compatibility with ZX Spectrum hardware is not required.
 Need more details?
 Keep reading then!

 Developers have until September 5th to create a brand new ZX Spectrum-style game, either alone or as a team.
-No restrictions on choice of engine, tools or platform either, so long as the submission is in a playable state.
+No restrictions on the choice of engine, tools or platform either, so long as the submission is in a playable state.
 Be sure to keep that last bit in mind before uploading, eh?

-Not gonna lie, it would be quite awesome if someone were to actually make a ZX Spectrum compatible game, but I kinda doubt it’ll happen.
+It would be quite awesome if someone were to actually make a ZX Spectrum-compatible game, but I doubt it’ll happen.
 From what I’ve gathered, that’d require a lot of effort, compared to simply making something themed that way instead.
 Never know though – game developers do have a tendency to surprise during game jams.

 Speccy Jam is a regular world wide 1 week game jam, where indie game developers come together to create games with the flavour of the legendary 8-bit personal home computer, the Sinclair ZX Spectrum.